j-stone/cog-tasks/README.md

 Stone, J M and Towse, J N 2015 A Working Memory Test Battery: Java-Based Collection of Seven Working Memory Tasks.
 Journal of Open Research Software 3:e5, DOI: http://dx.doi.org/10.5334/jors.br

-If oyu use these tasks in your research please cite this paper as well as the original paper outling the Tatool project (DOI: 10.3758/s13428-012-0224-y)
+If you use these tasks in your research please cite this paper as well as the original paper outling the Tatool project (DOI: 10.3758/s13428-012-0224-y)